Having cancer and undergoing cancer treatment can be tough on just about every part of your body, mind and soul.

 Working through your feelings

-Talk about how you are feeling.
-Share your concerns with a family member, a friend or a member of your healthcare team.
-Describe how you are feeling to those closest to you.
-Saying something like ‘I am feeling really alone and afraid because …’ can begin a supportive conversation, whereas withdrawing from friends and family can leave them feeling unable to help.
+However you feel, try and acknowledge any strong emotions and allow yourself the opportunity to experience them.
+Don’t shut them out or put on a brave face – it is likely they will just keep simmering away.
+You may find sharing your concerns with a family member, a friend or a member of your healthcare team helpful.
+Saying something like ‘I am feeling really alone and afraid because …’ can help begin supportive conversations; whereas withdrawing from friends and family can leave them feeling unable to help.